lukabazar/Traffic-Light-Controller-Simulation/README.md

   - Infrared light sensors to detect all types of vehicles
   - Pedestrian crosswalk upgrades

-## Dyamic Message Sign (DMS) Functionality
-- pulls data using OpenWeatherMap.org free API
-- for demonstration uses "Albuquerque" as locale
-- parses the JSON return string using org.json object library
-- places value fields into variables and formats for display

 ## Credits
-The red car png is from https://www.vecteezy.com/vector-art/2726093-car-vehicle-top-view-vector-design and the ambulance png is from https://www.vecteezy.com/vector-art/2726089-ambulance-paramedic-top-view-vector-design.
+The red car png is from https://www.vecteezy.com/vector-art/2726093-car-vehicle-top-view-vector-design the blue car is from https://www.vecteezy.com/vector-art/2726050-car-vehicle-top-view-vector-design, and the ambulance png is from https://www.vecteezy.com/vector-art/2726089-ambulance-paramedic-top-view-vector-design.
 The font used on the DMS signs is from https://www.1001fonts.com/advanced-led-board-7-font.html

-## Software Development Environment
-Java - Azul Zulu 17 JavaFX